|Credit Building Rating:

 Other notable features: Instant approval available, soft pull prequalification, zero fraud liability

-Geared toward credit-builders with fair credit, the Avant card is thin on perks but carries a reasonable annual fee, decent starting credit limit and, since it’s an unsecured card, doesn’t require you to put down any money in a deposit.
+Geared toward credit-builders with fair credit, the Avant card is thin on perks but carries a reasonable annual fee, offers a decent starting credit limit and since it’s an unsecured card, it doesn’t require a deposit.
 The card also gives you a chance to prequalify with only a “soft pull” of your credit report, which has no impact on your credit score.

-There are cheaper credit-building options out there, however – both secured and unsecured.
-If you have at least fair credit, you can find an unsecured card that charges no annual fee while offering better long-term value.
+There are cheaper credit-building options available – both secured and unsecured.
+If you have at least fair credit, you can find an unsecured card that charges no annual fee while offering better long-term value and perks.
 If you’re willing to (temporarily) put down money in a security deposit, a secured credit card will likely prove not only less expensive but also more effective at helping you build credit.

 Card rates and fees

-As is common with unsecured credit-building cards, you’ll have to pay an annual fee to use the Avant card.
-However, the card’s annual fee is just $59 – about half the cost of many unsecured cards for people with a damaged or limited credit history.
+As is common with unsecured credit-building cards, you must pay an annual fee to use the Avant card.
+However, the card’s annual fee will set you back up to $59 – about half the cost of many unsecured cards for people with a damaged or limited credit history.
 Indeed, some credit-building cards charge close to double this in annual fees and can even increase your annual fee in the second year or tack on additional maintenance or activation fees (especially if you have bad credit).

 With this in mind, the Avant card, though relatively low-cost, may only be worth it if you can’t qualify for a no-annual-fee credit-building card.

-The Avant card also carries a high variable APR of 24.99%, regardless of your credit score or history.
-Since this card is available with fair credit, it makes sense that its APR is much higher than the national average credit card APR, but 24.99% variable is high even compared to the average APR on cards for people with bad credit.
-While this rate won’t affect you if you pay your balance in full each billing cycle, it could get you into big trouble if you wind up carrying a balance.
+The Avant card also carries a high variable APR regardless of your credit score or history.
+Since this card is available for individuals with fair credit, it makes sense that its APR is much higher than the national average credit card APR, but it is high even compared to the average APR on cards for people with bad credit.
+While this rate won’t affect you if you pay your balance in full each billing cycle, it could get you into big trouble if you carry a balance.

-Other fees to watch out for include a cash advance fee of 3% (minimum $10) and a late fee up to $39.
-However, you can avoid these fees by not using your card for a cash advance and making sure you always pay your credit card bill on time (already a key part of building good credit).
+Other fees to watch out for include a cash advance fee of 3% (minimum $10) and a late fee of up to $39.
+However, you can avoid these fees by not using your card for a cash advance and always paying your credit card bill on time, which is already a key part of building good credit.
 On the plus side, the card carries no penalty APR, so you won’t face a higher APR if you struggle to pay on time.

-Considering the Avant card is designed for people with imperfect credit, it’s no surprise that the card offers few perks.
+Considering the Avant card is designed for people with imperfect credit, it’s no surprise that it offers few perks.

 Along with its relatively low cost, $0 deposit requirement, decent credit limit range and standard perks like zero fraud liability, the card’s most notable perk is its lack of foreign transaction fees.
-While many cards, including some of the best credit cards on the market, charge a 3% fee for every purchase you make abroad, the Avant card doesn’t charge any extra fees when you use the card overseas.
+While many cards, including some of the best credit cards on the market, charge a 3% fee for every purchase you make abroad, the Avant card doesn’t charge any extra fees when you use the card overseas or with an international merchant.
 The Avant card is also a Mastercard credit card, so it enjoys broad acceptance worldwide.

-While building credit should be your primary focus at this stage, the absence of these sorts of perks will limit the Avant card’s long-term value.
+While building credit should be your primary focus at this stage, the absence of these perks will limit the Avant card’s long-term value.